-When you think about mood boards, the first image that probably comes to mind is a perfectly curated Pinterest board, based around a particular theme or aesthetic.
-While Pinterest has no doubt boosted the popularity of mood boards, the two remain similar, yet not exactly on the same level.
+People are extremely visual, so it comes as no surprise that mood boards have become a vital part of any project that we set our minds to.
+When you think about mood boards, the first thing that probably comes to mind is a perfectly curated Pinterest board, based around a particular theme or aesthetic.
+While Pinterest has boosted the popularity of mood boards, they are not necessarily on the same level.

 When it comes to getting those creative juices flowing, mood boards pack a serious punch.
 The best bit?
 They’re also super easy and quick to create, as BeFunky’s Collage Maker has a number of mood board templates just waiting for you to drag and drop your ideas into!